yacine-amrouche/brainstation-capstone-final/README.md

 my data woudld be generated from an API, the first page having all design and buttons to explore the app, with serach bar to look up a workout that suit you what will be generated in second page with all details that you need.

+if we decide what we want to look for we press the button search with the key word on the search bar that would generate all the exercises and workout that relate to the key word.

+and if we do not have an idea on what we working on we can press on image of the muscle or workout we can have all details of the exercises that approve that specific muscle or details of the workout.

 ### Endpoints

 I will try to make it responsive, if i have some time